hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/accessible-posts.md

   Same as the above, but something we are sending rather than receiving.
 * Tactile<br />
-  Typically how we interact with visual content by "clicking here" or otherwise interacting with the content we are receiving.
+  Typically how we interact with visual content by "clicking here" or otherwise interacting with the content we are receiving.<br />
+  FIXME - is this sending or receiving or both?

 When _interpreting_ content on the internet, we are using: